-As can be seen in Table 47, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period, compared to outside those periods.
+As can be seen in Table 47, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period.
 Approximately 4% fewer major planning application decisions were overturned during the COVID-19 period, compared to outside it, and approximately 4% fewer major planning application decisions were overturned during the trial, compared to before.